JoeySCT/Stride-IBDP-Scheduler/README.md

 - `npm run lint` - Runs ESLint to check for code quality issues

-## Stride is also deployed using Vercel and can be accessed here if you want to try it out before running it locally.:
+## Stride is also deployed using Vercel and can be accessed here if you want to try it out before running it locally:

 [Try Stride Now!](https://stride-alpha.vercel.app/)